fmachi/anki/README.md

 What is the glucose transporter in the brain and what are its properties?|GLUT-1 transports glucose across blood-brain barrier, GLUT-3 transports glucose into neurons.
 Both are high-affinity.
 ```

-You are invited to share your result sending at recrutement_dev[AT]weekendesk.fr.
+You are invited to share your result sending at dev[AT]weekendesk.fr.

 IMPORTANT NOTES:
 - do not forget Java is an OOP language